andrew/ultimate-awesome/README.md

 - [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [awesome-sources](https://github.com/UlugbekMuslitdinov/awesome-sources) - Useful resources for every man in dev: sites, GitHub repositories and free-to-download books.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.
-- [awesome-edge](https://github.com/yarncraft/awesome-edge) - A qualitative compilation of production-ready frameworks, services and repositories with a focus on Edge Computing & IoT.
 - [awesome-ble](https://github.com/dotintent/awesome-ble) - A collaborative list of Awesome Bluetooth Low Energy (BLE) resources.
 Feel free to contribute!.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [awesome-edgedb](https://github.com/edgedb/awesome-edgedb) - A curated list of resources related to EdgeDB.